silash35/model-library/models/mechanical/inverted-pendulum/README.md

 - $J$: Moment of inertia of the pendulum rod about its center of mass [kg·m²]
 - $F(t)$: external force applied to the cart [N]

+> Note: This model contains one or more **second-order ODEs**.
+> Most numerical solvers require the system to be expressed as first-order equations.
+> For details on how to do this, see [Reducing Higher-Order ODEs](/docs/ode-reduction.md).

 ## Model Classification

 | Property                                 | Classification      |